DndrGunnr/RT1_Assignment_2/README.md

 * `target_service`: service providing the cartesian coordinates of the target, by retrieving them from the parameters server, these are transmitted through a custom service called `target.srv`
 * `stats_service`:service provides the Euclidean distance between the target and the robot's current position, this is done in two separate blocks of code:
   * `stats_clbk`: is the callback linked to a subscriber to the `/posVel` topic.
 Each time a message is published there, this function retrieves and stores the current position and linear velocity.
-The latter is used to compute the average through a moving window (that is customizable through the `assignment1.launch` file, changing the value contained in the variable `avg_window`).
+The latter is used to compute the average through a moving window (customizable through the `assignment1.launch` file, changing the value contained in the variable `avg_window`).
   * `stats_service`: provides on demand the average linear velocity computed in the callback function and the current distance between the robot and the target, which are retrieved using the `target_service`.
 # How to run
 To run this package using noetic ROS, you must place the contents of this directory in a folder named `assign_2` inside the `src` folder of the ROS workspace.
 This is because the package name is indeed `assign_2`.
 Then in the root folder of the ROS workspace, you must run from the shell the command `$catkin_make` to build the package.
-Finally, to launch the program you can type in `$roslaunch assign_2 assignment1.launch`.
+Finally, you can type in `$roslaunch assign_2 assignment1.launch` to launch the program.
 # Possible improvements
+Possible improvements apart from boosts in speed, may be the logic of the robot itself, in this implementation the robot always follows the walls keeping it on the right.
+This is a simple solution but far from the optimal one.
+By changing how the information about the laser range finder is elaborated, the robot could become capable of choosing the most appropriate way to get around obstacles.
+The feedback information produced by the action client could be further developed in order to give the user a better idea of what the robot is doing without necessarily looking at the simulation.